• Skip to main content

 1. Preheat.
 Set your oven to 425°F (218°C) and bring your cast iron skillet (or another heavy-bottomed oven-safe skillet) with 2 tablespoons of olive oil to medium heat on the stovetop.

 2. Sear both sides.
-Place the cut potato rounds in your heated pan, and cook until golden brown, about 4-5 minutes.
-Flip and cook the second side until also golden brown.
+Place the cut potato rounds in your heated pan and cook until golden brown, about 4-5 minutes.
+Flip and cook the second side until golden brown.
 Add 2 tablespoons of butter and melt in the skillet, spooning over the first browned side of the potatoes.
 Add ½ a tablespoon of chives (and optional 4 garlic cloves) if desired.

 3. Add the broth.
-Pour 2 cups of chicken (or vegetable) stock into the skillet with the potato rounds and then transfer the skillet to your preheated oven.
+Pour 2 cups of chicken (or vegetable) stock into the skillet with the potato rounds, and then transfer the skillet to your preheated oven.

 4. Cook until tender.
 Cook the fondant potatoes for about 30 minutes, or until the 'white' portion of the middle has become more white and the potatoes are tender inside.